goru001/whatssms/README.md

             add <recepient-phone-number>        Eg: add 8965235885

-And Done! <recepient-phone-number> will receive all the messages as sms which would start with the KEYWORD.
+And Done! recepient-phone-number will receive all the pending messages as sms which would start with the KEYWORD, whenever you'll execute:

+            $ python run.py.

 You have saved yours and your groupmates lot of time!
 Congratulations!